Directional Photocurrent Generated by Quantum Interference Control

 Interference is one of the hallmarks of a quantum process; it simply does not occur for classical particles.
 Quantum interference occurs when the wavefunction of a particle can traverse two, or more, separate pathways to a common final state.
 The relative phase accumulated along the pathways determines if the interference is constructive or destructive.
 This phase dependence was recognized to provide a method, which does not exist classically, of controlling processes~\cite{Brumer1986,Shapiro2012}.
 One realization of this method is quantum interference control (QuIC) between optical processes with differing numbers of photons that excite a target state.
 QuIC has been used to control the direction of atomic ionization~\cite{Chen1990,Yin1992,Eickhoff2021,Sun2021,Ohmura2025} and molecular ionization and disassociation~\cite{Brumer1986,Shapiro2012,Nagai2006,Sheehy1995,Zhu1995}.
 In these experiments, a two-color field, where the frequencies of the two colors are integer related, was used.
 Since a two-color field can have a phase-dependent broken inversion symmetry, it is not surprising that it can result in ionization or disassociation that has broken inversion symmetry and is phase dependent.

 In semiconductors, QuIC can produce a current without an applied bias because the symmetry between optical injection rates of carriers with opposite momentum is broken, as illustrated in Fig.~\ref{fig:conceptual}.
 This realization of QuIC was demonstrated in gallium arsenide (GaAs) using the interference between one-photon and two-photon (1+2 QuIC) absorption (Fig.~\ref{fig:conceptual}(a))~\cite{Atanasov1996,Hache1997}.
 More recently, it was implemented using the interference between two-photon and three-photon absorption (2+3 QuIC) in aluminum gallium arsenide (AlGaAs) (Fig.~\ref{fig:conceptual}(b)~\cite{Wang2019}.
+Current-injecting QuIC requires an interference term that is odd under $\mathbf{k}\to -\mathbf{k}$, which in the dipole approximation arises from even-$L$ $\times$ odd-$L$ partial-wave mixing.
+Thus 1+2 and 2+3 QuIC are symmetry-allowed to inject a net current in the electric-dipole-dominated regime.
 Beyond controlling current in GaAs, 1+2 QuIC has been used to control charge~\cite{Fraser1999}, spin~\cite{Huebner2003,Stevens2003}, and vector currents~\cite{Sederberg2020} in GaAs, to inject currents in graphene~\cite{Rioux2011,Sun2010}, topological insulators~\cite{Bas2015} and transition metal dichalcogenides~\cite{Cui2015}, and to generate terahertz radiation from GaAs~\cite{Cote1999}, air~\cite{Cook2000}, and transition metal dichalcogenides~\cite{He2024,Xing2024}.